jasonsutter87/serverless-function-hugo/content/stories/jack-crawford-dixon-doll.md

 ---
-title: Jack Crawford & Dixon Doll
+title: Jack Crawford and Dixon Doll
 description: An edited transcript of a conversation with Jack Crawford about Impact Venture Capital.
 slug: jack-crawford-and-dixon-doll